Download the 2025 Financial Planning Blueprint: our complete guide to 2025 planning.

 The Rule of 40 is a SaaS financial ratio which states that a healthy SaaS company has a combined growth rate and profit margin of 40% or more.
 This measure gives businesses a quick snapshot of business performance by comparing revenue growth to profitability.

 Sacrificing profitability for rapid growth is a classic SaaS startup strategy.
-But that doesn’t mean you need to take on an unsustainable growth-at-all-costs mindset.
+But that doesn’t mean you need to take on an unsustainable hyper growth-at-all-costs mindset.

 The SaaS Rule of 40 gives you a benchmark to drive growth sustainably.
 Knowing how to calculate it helps you measure the health of your SaaS business and maximize valuation